Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 ![](../../../attachments/19.png)

-5. After this we will start our opencanary setup by using following command:
+**Step 5:**  After this we will start our opencanary setup by using following command:

 `opencanaryd --start`

 ![](../../../attachments/20.png)

 We can see in the log which services are started.
 To test it is working or not, try login through FTP with random username & password and see if you get alerts on your gmail with username & password.

-6. Now test opencanary by trying to login through FTP with fake username and password.
+**Step 6:** Now test opencanary by trying to login through FTP with fake username and password.
 Opencanary will automatically send alerts on your gmail as follows:

 ![](../../../attachments/21.png)

-_**Configure auto start opencanary on boot.**_
+### **Configure auto start opencanary on boot**

-1. Create a file using nano in `/etc/systemd/system` directory as following command and paste the data in it.
+**Step 1:** Create a file using nano in `/etc/systemd/system` directory as following command and paste the data in it.

 `sudo nano /etc/systemd/system/opencanary.service`

 ```
 Description=OpenCanary honeypot